Brilliantly being: a quintessential ball of leaving and staying

 So I’m equally grateful for the opposite of leaving: staying.

-I believe it's my hardest work to let go, and especially the BIG LET GO—to accept a loved one’s leaving.
-I’m grateful for the message in Passionate: that letting go is a GIFT, and my work is to be FOR this being’s transformation and path to continue when dying comes.
+Letting go is hard, and especially the BIG LET GO—to accept a loved one’s leaving.
+I’m grateful for the message in Passionate: that letting go is a GIFT, and my work is to accept and support another's transformation and path to continue when dying comes.
 I get it.
 Letting go is more important than my need for the joy of that being’s physical presence.
-You know what joys I’m talking about.
-Hugs.
-Eye contact.
-Holding hands.
-Laughter.
-Shared meals.
-Comforting words.

-But, as much as I want that being to stay, I say, “Soar, sweet-heart.”
+As much as I want that being to stay, I say, “Soar, sweetheart.”

 (Thank you, Michael, for helping me practice.
 Thank you, kittycat Nesta, for helping me practice.)